marthakedwards/populartimes/README.md

   ...
 ]
 ```
-+ Popularity is in terms of percentage of the max, if I understand correctly, since Google doesn't expose precise data
++ Popularity is in terms of percentage of the max, since Google doesn't expose precise data